larpchronicles/rules/rules-topics/999_changelog.md

 * Added Secondary Characters
 * Added Skill Points accrued per day
 * Added Skill Point bonus from NPCing
-* Added Spot for Secondary Character information (to be added later)
 * Added Section on Plot Members and Marshals
 * Added How to Become A Ritual Marshal
 * Added How Does Combat Work